The History of This Website

 Two of my favorite object shapes are bowls and bottles, which both have their idiosyncrasies in the creation process.
 Early in my glassblowing efforts I came across the two excellent videos by Powell Scott in making ringed bowls.

 Here is a blown bottle on the pipe, ready for transfer.
-I had to do many, many trials before finally somewhat mastering this seemingly simple but beautiful shape.
+I had to do many, many trials before finally mastering this seemingly simple but beautiful shape.

 No Good Glass Ring Molds